chaos-polymtl/lethe/doc/source/examples/dem/rectangular-hopper/rectangular-hopper.rst

 Results comparison
 ~~~~~~~~~~~~~~~~~~
 Here is the comparison of the results from the original simulation with Lethe DEM, the simulation with periodic boundary conditions with Lethe and the results from Anand et al. paper.
 The simulated mass discharging rate is 85.09 g/s from the original simulation and 91.73 g/s with PBC.
-Also, the run time of the simulation goes from about 1 hours and 30 minutes to 10 minutes on 8 cores.
+Also, the run time of the simulation goes from about 1 hours and 30 minutes to 10 minutes on 8 cores with an Intel i7-11700K.

 .. figure:: images/figure_hopper_comparison.png
     :width: 600